 The program endeavors to serve patients across the spectrum of age and disability, encompassing a wide range of health conditions with the goal of providing a stable dental home to members of these at-risk groups.
 The program trains graduates to provide comprehensive, patient-centered dental care, including preventive, restorative, fixed and removable prosthetics, and minor oral surgical procedures for older adults and adults with special health care needs while considering the medical and social complexities that these individuals face.
 Recognizing the barriers posed by dental anxiety and disability, we offer accomodations such as wheelchair lifts and bariatric dental units , and behavioral support with oral anxiolytic medications and/or nitrous oxide-oxygen inhalation.
 Our reknowned Geriatric Mobile Unit program allows students to deliver on-site dental care at nursing homes using state-of-the-art mobile and portable dental equipment.

-We collaborate with various departments and institutions, including the University of Iowa Health Care, University of Iowa Center for Disabilities and Development, and the Veteran's Administration Medical Center, to provide a comprehensive educational experience.
+We collaborate with various departments and institutions, including University of Iowa Health Care Medical Center and Univeristy of Iowa Center for Disabilities and Development to provide a comprehensive educational experience.
 Our team includes highly qualified professionals with extensive experience and expertise in geriatric and special needs dentistry.
 Our program is recognized for its excellence, having received the 2022 William J. Gies Award for Achievement from the ADEAGies Foundation.
 In addition to their teaching and service commitments, our faculty members are actively involved in research, focusing on topics such as oral care training for nursing home staff, teledentistry, and the impact of ageism on healthcare.
 Graduates of this program have gone on to build successful careers in clinical practice in diverse settings, research and academia.

 We invite future applicants to join us in making a difference in the lives of older adults and individuals with special health care needs.
 Contact the Program Director or visit our webpage for more details.